mui/material-ui/docs/src/pages/css-in-js/api/api.md

 ## `ServerStyleSheets`

-This is a class helper to handle [server-side rendering](/guides/server-rendering/).
+This is a class helper to handle server-side rendering.
+[You can follow our guide for a practical approach](/guides/server-rendering/).

 ```jsx
 import ReactDOMServer from 'react-dom/server';